microsoft/glue/README.md

 - Make sure the voice of your choice is available in the respective Azure region ([see documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/rest-text-to-speech#standard-and-neural-voices)).

 `luis.py`
-- Batch-scoring of intent-text combinations using an existing LUIS model
+- Batch-scoring of intent-text combinations using an existing LUIS model.
   -  See the following [quickstart documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-get-started-create-app) in case you need some inspiration for your first LUIS-app.
 - Configureable scoring treshold, if predictions only want to be accepted given a certain confidence score returned by the API.
 - Writes scoring report as comma-separated file.